JK-Radio/SARassist-D4H/README.md

-# SARassit-D4H
+# SARassist-D4H

-A collection of Utilities to help interface SAR Command Assitant with External services
+A collection of Utilities to help interface SAR Command Assistant with External services